pvcraven/2020-destinations/source/kate1/index.rst

 * kayaks
 * paddleboats

 Snacks are also readily available through the concessionaire, along with fish bait and firewood. **Fishing** is rather common at this lake, especially with anglers.
 The lake has many fishing jetties to use and an easily-accessible fishing pier.
+There is also a fish-cleaning station open for use.

 """"""""
 Wildlife